 The number of years a worker has spent in the construction industry has a significant effect on the likelihood of self-employment.
-A quarter (23%) of workers who have been in the industry for 1-2 years are self-employed, compared with 45% of those who have been in the industry for 5 or more years (27.9% and 48.1% respectively in the UK).
+Around one in twenty (6%) of workers who have been in the industry for 1-2 years are self-employed, compared with 49% of those who have been in the industry for 5 or more years (27.9% and 48.1% respectively in the UK).

-Figure 8 also shows that people who have spent less time in the industry (up to 2 years) are more likely to be employed by an agency than those with longer employment histories (3 years plus).
+Figure 8 also shows that people who have spent less time in the industry (up to 1 years) are more likely to be employed by an agency than those with longer employment histories (3 years plus).